markvoortmanppu/appliedcomputerscience/pages/visual-studio-code.md

 Visual Studio Code, also known as VS Code, is a very popular code editor that we recommend.
 You can download it [here](https://code.visualstudio.com/).

+## Local Code Editing

+Local code editing works like any regular program, just run VS Code and open a file, edit, and then save.
+There are also many plugins available if you are looking for additional functionality.

 ## Remote Code Editing

 In most courses you will need to host your websites or applications in your [jail](jail-setup).
 Therefore, it would be very convenient to be able to edit the code in your jail remotely from your local computer.
 The following steps achive this: